FAQ for CO-OP Students

 Am I eligible for international CO-OP placements?

-You’re eligible for an international CO-OP placement if you’ve paid your CO-OP fees, met with a professional development specialist at the CO-OP Office and attended all necessary pre-departure workshops.
-We also recommend that you complete at least one CO-OP placement before going abroad.
+You’re eligible for an international CO-OP placement if you’ve paid your CO-OP fees, met with a professional development specialist at the CO-OP Office and completed all necessary pre-departure activities.

 Can I take part in an international study exchange while I’m in CO-OP?